How to become

 Professional and industry bodies

-You may find it useful to join organisations like the Institute of Money Advisers, for professional recognition, training opportunities and to make industry contacts.
+You could join the Institute of Money Advisers for professional recognition, training opportunities and to make industry contacts.